hacs/integration/docs/install.md

 This integration requires **a lot** of files.

-The easiest way to make sure that you have them all is to download the `.zip` file from the repository.
+The easiest way to make sure that you have them all is to download the `.zip` file from the repository or, if you're familiar with `git`, clone this repo into your `custom_components` folder.

 If you want to download using a terminal, see instructions at the bottom of this page.